Code-Crash/react-modal/README.md

 export type Props = {
-  hTitle?: string, // 'Header Title', fTitle?: string, //'Footer Title', content?: JSX.Element, // <div>This is your Component</div >,
+  hTitle?: string, // 'Header Title', fTitle?: string, // 'Footer Title', content?: JSX.Element, // <div>This is your Component</div >,
-  toggle?: Function, //'Your function which will manage the open|close the modal', cancel?: Function, //'Your function which will manage the cancel the modal', continue?: Function, //'Your function which will manage the continue the modal', action?: {
+  toggle?: Function, // 'Your function which will manage the open|close the modal', cancel?: Function, // 'Your function which will manage the cancel the modal', continue?: Function, // 'Your function which will manage the continue the modal', action?: {
     cancel?: {
-      hide?: boolean, //false,
+      hide?: boolean, // default: false,
-      label?: string, //'Cancel'
+      label?: string, // default: 'Cancel'
     },
     continue?: {
-      hide?: boolean, //false,
+      hide?: boolean, // default: false,
-      label?: string, //'Continue'
+      label?: string, // default: 'Continue'
     },
   },
   styles?: {